Immaculée Ilibagiza: In popular media

+Honors

 Ilibagiza speaks all over the world and is the recipient of the 2007 Mahatma Gandhi Reconciliation and Peace Award.
 In 2012 she was the June 9 speaker for the Robert E. and Bonnie Cone Hooper Plenary Address of the Christian Scholars Conference at Lipscomb University.

-In 2013, Ilibagiza became a naturalized U.S. citizen.
-She studied electrical and mechanical engineering at the National University of Rwanda and received honorary doctorates from the University of Notre Dame in 2007 and St. John's University in 2008.
+She received honorary doctorates from the University of Notre Dame in 2007 and St. John's University in 2008.